 Sometimes, you may feel that your hearing aids are not working as well anymore.
 The recommended usage of a hearing aid is four to six years.

 The maximum recommended lifespan of a hearing aid is seven years, assuming the hearing aid is well maintained.
-If you have had your hearing aids for over 7 years, go to your audiologist for a hearing test and treat yourself to a brand new hearing aid!
+If you have had your hearing aids for over 7 years, take a hearing test and treat yourself to a brand new hearing aid!